 In Special Purpose Revenue (SPR) funds, OUC's budget proposal includes an increase of \$5,299,894 across multiple divisions to align resources with spending requirements.
-This change includes nonpersonal services costs for replacement parts for radios, batteries, and Information Technology (IT) costs such as software application licenses, mobile call routing, the Office of the Chief Technology Officer's IT assessment, and other technology-related expense.
-A further adjustment of \$789,405 and 7.0 FTEs across multiple divisions enables the agency to properly fund solary steps, Fringe Benefits, and other personal services adjustments.
-Additionally, an adjustment of \$349,951 supports the projected overtime payments for language access and technology services division employees.
+This change includes nonpersonal services costs for replacement parts for radios, batteries, and Information Technology (IT) costs such as software application licenses, mobile call routing, the Office of the Chief Technology Officer's IT assessment, and other technology-related expenses.
+Further adjustment of \$789,405 and 7.0 FTEs across multiple divisions enables the agency to properly fund salary steps, Fringe Benefits, and other personal services adjustments.
+Additionally, an adjustment of \$349,951 supports the projected overtime costs for language access and technology services division employees.

-In Intra-District funds, the budget proposal reflect, a net increase of \$9,322 to reflect the actual revenue projection for Non-Emergency operations offset by small contractual cost savings for radio servicing.
+In Intra-District funds, the budget proposal reflects a net increase of \$9,322 to reflect the actual revenue projection for Non-Emergency operations offset by small contractual cost savings for radio servicing.

-Decrease: The Local funds budget prodivisions to properly align the person converting contract positions to perma Revenue funds.
+Decrease: The Local funds budget prop divisions to properly align the personal converting contract positions to permanagement funds.